-Because nearly every aspect of life somehow involves the use of the mails or the telephone, a large number of prosecutions are brought under these statutes.
-Some of the types of fraud usually indicted under the mail and wire fraud statutes are:
+Because nearly every aspect of life somehow involves the use of the mails or the telephone, a large number of prosecutions for fraud and theft are brought under the mail and wire fraud federal criminal laws.
+Some of the types of fraud usually indicted under the federal fraud statutes are:

 - Any allegedly fraudulent conduct that somehow uses the mail or telephone is suitable for federal prosecutors.

 The elements to be proved in mail and wire fraud are essentially the same.
 Each involves a scheme to defraud involving the use of the mail or wire (telephone, computers, etc.), for the purpose of executing the fraud.